Plainfield Trash Facts

 When would it open?

-Not before 2028, by the developer’s own timeline.
-Manager Bill Corvo said the company does not “anticipate going operational much before 2028,” estimating roughly a year to obtain permits and a couple of years to build.35
+The developer’s own project schedule, filed with the August 2026 petition, gives commercial operation as 31 March 2031, with construction starting July 2027 and an in-service date of 30 September 2030.
+Earlier reporting had said “not before 2028.”43 Manager Bill Corvo said the company does not “anticipate going operational much before 2028,” estimating roughly a year to obtain permits and a couple of years to build.36

 Taking action